siglun/danish-sonnets/README.md

 I think I could go on studying this for a while.
 However, I have to conclude this here, before the actual conclusions.
 There are interesting things to find here, though.
+Some of the are possible to investigate with simple methods, such as described in Kenneth Ward Church's tutorial ["Unix for Poets"](https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf).

-The result from my armchair text processing exercise supports the notion that life was already in early modern Europe about sex, death and rock n'roll.
+The preliminary result from my armchair text processing exercise supports the notion that life was already in early modern Europe about sex, death and rock n'roll.
 Since rock wasn't there just yet, people had to be content with sonnets for the time being.